Notch-Peak Filter

 Dependencies

-To use this port, set Filter specification to Bandwidth and centre frequency
+To use this port, set the Filter specification parameters to Bandwidth and centre frequency

-and Specify bandwidth from input port to disabled
+and the Specify bandwidth from input port parameters to off

 .